Buddy's Beer Garden

 Buddy's Beer Garden is a 1933 Warner Bros.
-Looney Tunes cartoon, directed by Jack King.
+Looney Tunes cartoon, animated by Jack King and Frank Tashlin.
 The short was released on November 11, 1933, and stars Buddy, the second star of the series.

-It was supervised by Earl Duvall, here credited as "Duval," was one of only five Warner Bros. cartoons directed by him, and one of only three Buddy shorts.
+It was the first of five cartoons directed by Earl Duvall, here credited as "Duval", at Warner Bros.
+Cartoons, and one of only three Buddy shorts directed by him.
 Musical direction was by Norman Spencer.

+Tashlin who used the pseudonym Tish-Tash on the cartoon, first used that pen name in the 1933 film Hook and Ladder Hokum.
+It was around this time that he met Leon Schlesinger, who offered him a job as an animator in California.
+Tashlin, who was only twenty years old at the time left for Los Angeles, and started his career with the cartoon studio at Warner Bros..

 Summary

 We enter Buddy's beer garden, where are gathered many merry patrons, singing "Oh du lieber Augustin", mugs in hand.
 The happy opening scene fades to one of an equally merry Buddy, who balances a tray and sings of the good cheer his beer brings (to the tune of "Auf Wiederseh'n (We'll Meet Again)"), as he fixes a tablecloth and sets down two glasses of his ware, while a black dog, pretzels on its tail, behind him barks in tune.
-A German oom-pah band creates an ambience (and, as the band reappears four times throughout the cartoon, each time they are seen, as a gag, a small member of the group will come out of the largest member's brass instrument, playing, in succession, a trumpet, maracas, a piano, and a bass drum.)
+A German oom-pah band creates an ambience (and, as the band reappears four times throughout the cartoon, each time they are seen, as a gag, a small member of the group will come out of the largest member's brass instrument, playing, in succession, a trumpet, maracas, a piano, and a bass drum).
 Beer flows on tap, and Buddy ensures that each mug has plenty of foam.
 Cookie neatly prepares several pretzels, which then are salted by the same little dachshund, and carried thence away.
-The tongue sandwiches offered as part of the bar's free lunch sing & lap up mustard; an impatient patron (presumably the same brute who serves as the villain in later shorts, such as Buddy's Show Boat and Buddy's Garage) demands his beer, which he instantly gulps down upon its arrival.
+The tongue sandwiches offered as part of the bar's free lunch sing and lap up mustard; an impatient patron (presumably the same brute who serves as the villain in later shorts, such as Buddy's Show Boat and Buddy's Garage) demands his beer, which he instantly gulps down upon its arrival.